North Korea resumes insults of 'erratic old man' Trump

 North Korea appears to have used Soviet-era liquid propellants in all its ICBM or satellite launches in recent years, while developing submarine-launched ballistic missiles (SLBMs) based on solid fuel, officials and analysts say.

-In March 2016, Kim oversaw a “successful” test of a high-power solid-fuel rocket engine.
-While inspecting a new missile modeled upon SLBMs in February 2017, he said the country’s rocket industry had “firmly transitioned” to solid fuel from liquid propellants.
+In March 2016, Kim oversaw a test of a high-power solid-fuel rocket engine.
+While inspecting a new missile modeled upon SLBMs in 2017, he said the country’s rocket industry had “firmly transitioned” to solid fuel from liquid propellants.

 “It could be solid fuel or they might have developed a new engine,” said Jeong Han-beom, director of the Graduate School of National Security at Korea National Defense University.